lucasefe/lucasefe.com.ar/source/portfolio/index.markdown

 ## Ruby Gems

 - [themes_for_rails](https://github.com/lucasefe/themes_for_rails) Theming solution for Rails 3 applications.
+- [flattener](https://github.com/lucasefe/flattener) Hard to explain...
+Need to flat several objects so it gets easier to handle one multiple object creation of objects.
+Good for masquerading internal APIs.
+- [garlenko](https://github.com/lucasefe/garlenko) Address book reader for Gmail, Hotmail and Yahoo.
-- [core-generators](https://github.com/lucasefe/core-generators) Basic generators for bootstrapping Rails applications.
+- [core-generators](https://github.com/lucasefe/core-generators) Basic generators for bootstrapping Rails applications (kind of old now...)

 ## Talks

 - This year I've been part of the RubyConf Argentina's organizers team.
 Great experience.
 You can find me on some of this [images](http://www.flickr.com/groups/rubyconfargentina2011/pool/with/6325823674/)

+- Ruby Argentina Monthly Meetups: Couple of talks there about [Grape](https://github.com/intridea/grape) and [Representable](http://github.com/apotonick/representable)

 - I spoke in a couple of regional Ruby Events like the [Ruby Meet Ups](http://ruby.com.ar) in Buenos Aires, or [Ruby Acts As Lit](http://www.rubylit.com.ar) in Santa Fe, Argentina, always about Ruby or Rails.
 Also on the 2006 [CaFeLug](http://www.cafelug.org.ar/).